How to survive an avalanche

 4) If you have the ability to dig, make sure you’re going the right way

 The problem won’t be moving the snow itself, but rather the enormous amount of it you need to move to get out.
 After being flipped all over the place during the fall, it can be very disorientating and when you come to a stop, it’s hard to tell which way up you’re facing.
 The easiest way to determine direction is to spit and let gravity show you which way is down.
-This may sound odd but when your elevated in the middle of 30 feet deep snow after being rolled around a lot, it can be genuinely difficult to tell which way is up.
+This may sound odd but when you’re elevated in the middle of 30 feet deep snow after being rolled around a lot, it can be genuinely difficult to tell which way is up.

 5) Don’t panic

 This is a key rule for any survival situation, but it’s even more important when surrounded by snow.
 If you panic you’ll use more oxygen and breathe faster, which will cause you to sweat and create moisture within your space.
-The faster you can get out the better, but it still might take a while to dig your way out or wait until rescue finds you, and having moisture on your body and around your face when your deep beneath the snow is extremely dangerous and will shorten your survival time.
+The faster you can get out the better, but it still might take a while to dig your way out or wait until rescue finds you, and having moisture on your body and around your face when you are deep beneath the snow is extremely dangerous and will shorten your survival time.

 6) Try to find a way to signal for help

 It might take a while for the rescue team to find you, especially if it was quite a big avalanche, so speeding this up by having a way to signal them will save your life.
 If you can see the surface but can’t quite reach it, then use anything you can to wave above the ground that you might have on you, like a ski pole or piece of clothing or anything that isn’t white.
 Any heavy debris like trees or rocks caught in the slide with fall below the surface, leaving the top as a sheet of untouched white.
-Anything that isn’t that colour will stick out and lead rescue teams straight to your position.
+Anything that isn’t that color will stick out and lead rescue teams straight to your position.

 7) Don’t take your time